Who can play?

 How do games work?

-Each week we have games, some of our teams will travel to the home rink of another team to play a game.
+When we have games, some of our teams will travel to the home rink of another team to play a game.
 The rules are generally the same as typical hockey except we have no checking, no offsides, and no icing.
 Lines typically play 2-3 minute shifts, then a horn blows, we change lines and continue on.
 Sometimes we award 'penalty shots' to players who don't get to touch the puck much.

 That's great but how are they matched up?